-10.1 There will be socio-economic implications of the Strategy, and these will be explored through the mobilisation plans.
-The work of the Derby/ Derbyshire Anchor Partnership will be incorporated, and the socio-economic benefits of the roles played by the VCSE sector and by carers will also be key considerations.
+10.1 It is anticipated that there will be positive socio-economic implications of the Strategy, and these will be explored through the mobilisation plans.
+The work of the Derby/ Derbyshire Anchor Partnership will also be incorporated, and the socio-economic benefits of the roles played by the VCSE sector and by carers will also be key considerations.